Proofreaders and Copy Markers

-Proofreaders and Copy Markers with little to no experience tend to make between $20530 and $26850 while the more experienced ones make over $47050 per year.
+Proofreaders and Copy Markers with little to no experience tend to make between $23220 and $29910 while the more experienced ones can earn over $51130 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Proofreader and Copy Marker is to move to a higher paying state like DC.
-Right now, the highest paying states for Proofreaders and Copy Markers are DC, OR, MA, NY and IL.
+One of the easiest ways to increase your salary as a Proofreader and Copy Marker is to move to a higher paying state like DC.
+Right now, the highest paying states for Proofreaders and Copy Markers are DC, MD, WA, OR and NJ.

-3 other factors that can increase your salary as A Proofreader and Copy Marker is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Proofreader and Copy Marker is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Proofreaders and Copy Markers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Proofreaders and Copy Markers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by an Associate’s Degree.